 As Prins Filip this area was used as a self service restaurant and commercial drivers restaurant, with a formal restaurant being introduced on the port side a bit later.
 As the years went on both the formal and commercial drivers restaurants were relocated.

-As the 'Aquitaine, the Calais foot passenger gangway would have been located on the starboard side at the forward end.
+As the 'Aquitaine, the Port of Calais foot passenger gangway was located on the starboard side at the forward end.

 Prins Filip (1991-1998)